 - Intelligent Video Conferencing: Intelligent video conferencing requires a video camera, microphone, and speaker.

 - Mute / Unmute from Taskbar: One click on the microphone icon turns off sound recording in all applications.

 - Teams: This Will be built-in by default and requires a microphone and camera.

 - Wake on Voice: Requires modern standby power model and microphone.

-- Wi-Fi 6E: Requires new hardware and WLAN IHV driver and Wi-Fi 6E router.
+- Wi-Fi 6E requires new hardware, a WLAN IHV driver, and a Wi-Fi 6E router.

 - Windows Projection: Requires a display adapter that supports Windows Display Driver Model (WDDM) 2.0 and a Wi-Fi adapter that supports Wi-Fi Direct.